mayerrobert/jmurmel/mlib.md

-`scan-parallel` combines several generators into a single generator function that returns a list with subsequent values of all generators, and whose secondary value is nil if any generator returns nil as their secondary value
+`scan-parallel` combines several generators into a single generator function that returns a list with subsequent values of all generators, and whose secondary value is nil if any generator returns nil as their secondary value.
+Once the first generator indicates "at end" for the first time no more generators will be called.

 ### Macro: dogenerator
     (dolist (var generator-form result-form*) statement*) -> result